SchoolAI/spicedb-zed-schema-parser/README.md

 This library provides a complete toolchain for working with SpiceDB schemas, transforming its schema DSL into type-safe TypeScript APIs.
 It consists of three main components:

 1. **Schema Parser** - Parses `.zed` files into structured ASTs using Chevrotain
-2. **Schema Analyzer** - Performs semantic analysis and type inference
+2. **Semantic Analyzer** - Performs semantic analysis and type inference on the parsed AST
 3. **SDK Generator** - Creates type-safe TypeScript SDKs from analyzed schemas

 Additionally, it includes a **Fluent Builder Library** that provides an ergonomic API for SpiceDB operations, serving as a bridge between the verbose `@authzed/authzed-node` gRPC client and your type-safe generated SDK.